-Join us on Saturday, June 26 at 3:00 pm to hear violinist Emma Meinrenken and pianist Jungeun Kim in concert.
-Ms. Meinrenken studies with Ida Kavafian at the renowned Curtis Institute of Music in Philadelphia.
+Join us on Saturday, September 25 at 3:00 pm to hear violinist Emma Meinrenken and pianist Jungeun Kim in concert.
+Ms. Meinrenken is a student at the Curtis Institute of Music in Philadelphia.

 |Ludwig van Beethoven||Violin Sonata No. 4 in A minor, Op.
 23||1801|

 |Johann Sebastian Bach||Sonata No. 3 for solo Solo Violin, BWV 1005||1720|